-I have the honor to read to you for this evening's exercises a brief history of one of the only two troops of cavalry that have existed within the area of the upper half of this county.
+Opposite the old family mansion, and about one hundred yards south of the hotel and on ground that has now for a century been continuously in possession of the Buck family, the evening meeting was held.
+A platform was erected here and a sufficiency of seats for an ample crowd by the Bucksville Cornet Band who enlivened existed within the area of the upper half of this county.
 The other was Captain Samuel Seller's company of Light Dragoons whose locality was chiefly in the vicinity of Sellersville and Rockhill township.
 But to add to the additional honor of this eventful day, of all the Cavalry companies raised within the territory of old Bucks which has a military history commencing with the French and Indian war of 1756, it is supposed none have existed so long as the one that now forms my subject and of which Nicholas Buck, Sr. and Nicholas Buck, Jr. laid the foundations thereof in a continuous captaincy of twenty-three years if not more.

-In consequence of the hostile feelings expressed against this country by the British government, an intense excitement broke forth showing that a spirit of patriotism still prevailed among our people and that it also extended to Bucksville and surrounding section.
-Nicholas Buck like his brothers Jacob and John, having had some previous military experience, seized the opportunity in the fall and winter of 1807, to organize in his neighborhood a troop of cavalry to be called the Washington Light Horse.
+In consequence of the hostile feelings expressed against this country by the British government, an intense excitement broke forth showing that a spirit of patriotism still prevailed among our people and that it also extended to Bucksville and surrounding sec-Nicholas Buck like his brothers Jacob and John, having had tion. some previous military experience, seized the opportunity in the fall and winter of 1807, to organize in his neighborhood a troop of cavalry to be called the Washington Light Horse.
 In this effort he was sufficiently successful by the following May as to have them equipped to attend the annual spring parade and be inspected.
 From the Pennsylvania Correspondent published by Asher Miner at Doylestown, under date of November 22, 1808, we learn that Captain Buck and his Troop had been invited to attend a Republican meeting there about two weeks later whereof his brother Major Jacob Buck was one of the committee of arrangements.
 Although quite young, soon after its organization Nicholas Buck, Jr. was admitted a member and for some time performed the duties of trumpeter.